SouthbankSoftware/proofable/README.md

 ### Step 1: authenticate with ProvenDB

-This step will authenticate with ProvenDB so you can access `provenx-api`.
+This step will authenticate with ProvenDB so you can access `proofable-api`.
 When you are successfully authenticated, an access token will be saved to a global location on your machine.
 On Mac, it is at `~/Library/Application\ Support/ProvenDB/auth.json`.
 The next time, when you invoke `AuthenticateForGRPC`, it will automatically use the saved token without prompting you to go through the authentication steps again

 ```go
 creds, err := authcli.AuthenticateForGRPC(ctx,